Akki356/traefik-proxy-boilerplate/README.md

 https://docs.docker.com/engine/install/
 https://docs.docker.com/compose/install/

-Next you will need to set DNS A records that point the pubic Ip of your instance that you will using to host the website.
+Next you will need to set DNS A records that point to the Pubic IP of your instance that you will be using to host the website.
+More info on creating A record can be found here https://www.namecheap.com/support/knowledgebase/article.aspx/319/2237/how-can-i-set-up-an-a-address-record-for-my-domain/
 Also open port 80 and 443 in the security group of your instance that the instance is accessible from the internet.

 Assuming that you have a working docker image for the website, update the docker compose file.